dwellir-public/polkadot-operator/README.md

 #### Using an external relaychain node

 A parachain node can use an external relaychain node instead of the internal one.
 It's useful for scaling where multiple parachain nodes can share a relaychain node.
 It's also useful to get faster in sync since the parachain node does not have to sync a relaychain node by itself.
-This can be set with the service argument `--relay-chain-rpc-urls` that takes one or more weboscket URLs to relaychain nodes to to use.
+This can be set with the service argument `--relay-chain-rpc-urls`, which takes one or more weboscket URLs to relaychain nodes to use.
 Setting multiple URLs is for fallback where the parachain node will try accessing the URLs in a round-robin fashion.
 Instead of setting this manually, the interface `rpc-url` can be used:

     juju relate polkadot-relay:rpc-url polkadot-para:relay-rpc-url     # Juju 2.x
     juju integrate polkadot-relay:rpc-url polkadot-para:relay-rpc-url  # Juju 3.x